microsoft/Windows-IoT-Samples/README.md

 # Windows 10 Internet of Things (IoT) Samples

 This repo contains samples that demonstrate usage patterns for Microsoft's Windows 10 IoT.
-THes code samples were created with templates available in Visual Studio and are designd, but not limited to, run on devices usign Windwos IoT Enterprise.
+These code samples were created with templates available in Visual Studio and are designd, but not limited to, run on devices usign Windwos IoT Enterprise.

 > **Note:** If you are unfamiliar with Git and GitHub, you can download the entire collection as a
 > [ZIP file](https://github.com/Microsoft/Windows-universal-samples/archive/master.zip), but be